 10. West Virginia

-Finally, West Virginia has some of the lowest property taxes and housing costs in the U.S. It’s surrounded by forests, rivers, and mountains, perfect for outdoor lovers.
+Finally, West Virginia has some of the lowest property taxes and housing costs in the U.S. It is surrounded by forests, rivers, and mountains.
+This makes it perfect for people who love the outdoors.
 The state is seeing some growth as remote workers look for peaceful, affordable places to live.

 Pros: